vegaprotocol/vegawallet/README.md

 ## Run Wallet

 Now, connect your Wallet to the Testnet nodes and UI.
-The ‘init’ command (below) will initialise the configuration.
+The `init` command (below) will initialise the configuration.
 A configuration file will be stored in your home folder, in a folder called `.vega`.

 ```console
 wallet@vega:~$ vegawallet service init